pynumstore/pynumstore/README.md

 The website is fully static (HTML/CSS/JS) and hosted on GitHub Pages.
 There is no server-side rendering.

 All data is loaded from `data/pynumstore.db` via [sql.js](https://github.com/sql-js/sql.js) — the entire SQLite database is fetched once and queried in-browser using WebAssembly.
+A `version.json` file is used for cache busting, ensuring the browser always loads the latest version of the database after an update.
 Search uses SQL `LIKE` queries across name, creator and description.

 Script descriptions are rendered as sanitised HTML (processed by `bleach` on the backend).
 Multi-line `<code>` blocks are automatically styled as code boxes.